Myanmar military signals leadership change ahead of presidential vote

 The imminent leadership change comes just days before Myanmar's newly-convened parliament is due to meet on Monday to start the process to pick a new president, a role the current military chief Min Aung Hlaing has long had his eyes on, Reuters has reported.

-In a Thursday meeting with retired officers of the Myanmar military, also known as the Tatmadaw, its deputy chief Soe Win said that "leadership changes" would take place after the armed forces day ceremony, which typically features an ostentatious parade held in the capital Naypyitaw.
+In a meeting on Thursday with retired officers of the Myanmar military, also known as the Tatmadaw, its deputy chief Soe Win said that "leadership changes" would come after the armed forces day ceremony in the capital Naypyitaw, state media reported.

-"Irrespective of who leads, Tatmadaw will continue to follow the guidance of successive leaders, advisors and mentors, as well as established military doctrines and policies," Soe Win said, according to the Global New Light of Myanmar newspaper.

-A political transition in underway in Myanmar following a general election held in December and January that was widely derided as a sham and won by a military-backed party, opening the door for Min Aung Hlaing to become president.
+A political transition is underway in Myanmar following a recent election that was widely derided as a sham and won by an army-backed party, opening the door for Min Aung Hlaing to become president in a system overwhelmingly controlled by the military.

+He made no mention of the leadership transition in a speech that lasted less than 20 minutes, during which he stressed the military's vital role, the necessity of its 2021 coup and its continued role in politics "to collaborate in the national interest".

+"It must be clearly understood this does not signify 'leading in politics' as some pessimists might allege," he said.

-The poll came amidst a raging civil war, triggered by a 2021 coup that unseated a democratically elected government led by Nobel Peace Prize winner Aung San Suu Kyi, a conflict that has plunged the impoverished country into further turmoil.
+The election came amid a raging civil war, triggered by the 2021 coup that unseated a democratically elected government led by Nobel Peace Prize winner Aung San Suu Kyi, a conflict that has plunged the impoverished country into further turmoil.

 "This is a scripted transition, however, such a disclosure of information suggests that there may be underlying anxieties regarding the leadership transition and the redistribution of high-level positions," he said.